UltraEngine/Documentation/CPP_Steam_Integration.md

 ```txt
 /delayload:steam_api64.dll
 ```
 Make sure this is added for all configurations, and the non-Steam version of your game will be able to run without the DLL.
-To prevent errors, you may wish to add a check for the DLL when Steam is initialized:
+To prevent the application from silently failing, you may wish to add a check for the DLL when Steam is initialized:
 ```c++
 bool InitSteam()
 {